-- Wide choice of participating providers in the CDPHP UBI network. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge. - Habilitative physical and occupational therapy covered.
+- Wide choice of participating providers in the CDPHP UBI network. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge.

-Standard Option
+• Standard Option

-- Same providers as High Option, but higher out-of-pocket costs. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge. - Same benefits as High Option, except for Habilitative physical and occupational therapy is not covered. - Moderate premium costs.
+- Same providers as High Option, but higher out-of-pocket costs. - No referrals for in-network specialty care. - Primary care physician recommended but not required. - Many preventive services at no charge. - Same benefits as High Option. - Moderate premium costs.